status-im/nimbus-eth1/premix/readme.md

 ## Requirements
 Before you start to use premix debugging tool there are several things you need to prepare.
 The first one is you need to install `geth` from [source](https://github.com/ethereum/go-ethereum/releases) or [binary](https://ethereum.github.io/go-ethereum/downloads/).
+Minimum required geth version is 1.8.18.
 Then you can run it with this command:

 ```bash
 geth --rpc --rpcapi eth,debug --syncmode full --gcmode=archive